top of page

 Anglican Chant - Roots, Historical Performance, and Liturgical Applications

-with Dr. Horst Buchholz
+Dr. Horst Buchholz

 The musical form of chant has extraordinary ability to breathe life into a sung text.
 Since each language has its own distinctive characteristics, a challenge naturally arises: How does one fit the text of one language to a chant tone or melody that was developed for use in another language?
 More to our purpose: How does one align texts in English (a language with far more single syllable words than Latin, lacking consistency in word accents, and exhibiting sizable range in sentence length) to chant tones and melodies which were composed for use with Latin texts?